neok/oioi-documentation/docs/calls/user_logout.rst

 ~~~~~~

 user
-   This field identifies the customer.
+    This field identifies the customer (object).

-   The identifier is something that uniquely identifies the customer, depending on the identifier-type.
-   The identifier field is of type string.
+    identifier-type
+        How to identify the user (string).

         The identifier-type can be one of:

         * ``"evco-id"``
         * ``"rfid"``
         * ``"username"``

+    identifier
+        The identifier is something that uniquely identifies the customer,
+        depending on the identifier-type (string).
+    token (optional)
-   The token field is an optional field of type string and can be used to authenticate the user.
+        A token can be used to authenticate the user (string).

+        For example: if the identifier type is username and the identifier is the user's username,
+        then token is used for authentication instead of a password.

 Response
 --------